mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

   <figcaption>Removing all sidebar distractions from StackOverflow using uBlock Origin</figcaption>
 </figure>

-This technique works on many sites, though it does break occasionally when sites adjust their design.
-It fails on sites like Twitter that generate so much of their UI dynamically that uBlock Origin's selectors become ineffective on subsequent visits.
+This technique works on many sites, though it does break occasionally after page redesigns.
+It fails on sites like Twitter because they generate so much of their page layouts dynamically that uBlock Origin's selectors become ineffective on subsequent visits.

 StackOverflow offers a native settings to disable "Hot Questions," though there's no option to hide the other distracting sidebar panels.
 To suppress "Hot Questions", go to [Site Settings > Preferences](https://stackoverflow.com/users/preferences/) and check the box for "Hide Hot Network Questions":